BaneOfCode/SendToMailRecipientFmanPlugin/README.md

-* Send To Mail Recipient Fman Plugin
+# Send To Mail Recipient Fman Plugin

-*This is to send a file to your email client as an attachment*
+**This is to send a file to your email client as an attachment**

-** Keybind
+## Keybind
-Have your cursor in fman over a file and hit Ctrl+S
+Have 1 or more file selected (red) in fman and hit Ctrl+S